Foundation Repair Dictionary

 Grade tends to matter most when surface water consistently flows toward the foundation or collects near walls.
 In many cases, modest adjustments can improve conditions without structural intervention.

-• A grade beam is a horizontal concrete element that spans between footings or piers and helps distribute loads across variable soil conditions.
+A horizontal concrete element that spans between footings or piers and helps distribute loads across variable soil conditions.
 It is often used where soil support is uneven or where deeper foundations are required.

 Grade beams tend to matter most when understanding how loads are transferred across a foundation system.
 In many homes, they function quietly as part of the original design.